learn-co-curriculum/phase-4-deploying-rails-react-to-render/README.md

 just push up new versions of our code to GitHub and deploy them like we were able to do in the previous lesson.

-Thankfully, we already have something that will help us do that!
+Luckily, we already have something that will help us do that!
 Recall from the last lesson that one of the deployment steps was to create a build script in the `bin` directory.
 If you look in the `bin` directory of our demo app, you'll see a `recipes-build.sh` file that contains the following: